 Straws and Packaging

-We've got a long way to go, but we're really committed and actively working towards reducing the need for unnecessary plastic and packaging in our business.
+We've got a long way to go, but we're really committed to, and actively working towards, removing and reducing unnecessary plastic and packaging across our business.

-In early 2018, we removed all plastic packaging from our bananas, which means 15.8 tonnes of plastic will no longer be entering the waste stream, and we will be removing all single use plastic straws from our stores from our stores by 1 October.
-In the past year, we have removed 70 tonnes of unnecessary plastic packaging from our produce section.
+This year, we also removed all plastic packaging from our bananas, which means 15.8 tonnes of plastic will no longer be entering the waste stream.
+Overall, we have removed 70 tonnes of unnecessary plastic packaging from our produce section.

 We are systematically working through our own products and brands and making changes as we can.
 For example, we recently announced that from October we will be using recycled plastic sourced from the NZ waste stream for our packaged in-store bakery goods.
 This means 177 tonnes less of virgin plastic coming into New Zealand each year.

 We're making progress, but finding and developing recycled plastic products or plastic alternatives is a complex process and requires whole-of-industry and government solutions and packaging design innovation.
-We are absolutely committed to using 100 percent reusable, recyclable or compostable packaging in our own brands by 2025 or earlier.
+We are absolutely committed to using 100 percent reusable, recyclable or compostable packaging in our own brands by 2025 or earlier and we're alsp working hard to encourage our suppliers to work with us and drive change in their own brand.

 - Our first preference is for you to bring your own from home - bring a bag, a bucket, box or wheelbarrow, we’re not fussy!
 We think this is the best option for our customers and for our planet.